virtuozzo/cloudscripting-docs/docs/reference/actions.md

 It is possible to execute each procedure with different input parameters using a [call](#call) action.

 ## Container Operations
 There are actions that perform some operations inside of a container.
-See [Selecting Containers for your Actions](/creating-templates/selecting-containers/) page.
+See the [Selecting Containers for your Actions](/creating-templates/selecting-containers/) page.

-Any container can be performed using [ExecuteShellCommands](#executeshellcommands) action.Moreover, there are also several actions provided for convenience, that can be divided into three groups:
+Any container operation can be performed using [ExecuteShellCommands](#executeshellcommands) action.Moreover, there are also several actions provided for convenience, that can be divided into three groups:
 - SSH commands ([ExecuteShellCommands](#executeshellcommands))
 - Predefined modules ([Deploy](#deploy), [Upload](#upload), [Unpack](#unpack))
 - File operations ([CreateFile](#createfile), [CreateDirectory](#createdirectory), [WriteFile](#writefile), [AppendFile](#appendfile), [ReplaceInFile](#replaceinfile))